jonnonz1/nz-statute-book/acts/public/2010/private-security-personnel-and-private-investigators-act-2010.md

 **General provisions**

 ### 102 Appeals to District Court
-(1) The following persons have a right of appeal to a District Court against a decision of the Licensing Authority under this Act:
+(1) The following persons have a right of appeal to the District Court against a decision of the Licensing Authority under this Act:
   (a) if an application is refused (whether in whole or in part), the applicant; and (b) if an applicant is dissatisfied with a condition imposed by the Authority under section 33(7) or 53(7), the applicant; and
   (c) if an application is granted (in whole or in part), a person who objected to the granting of the application; and